microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

 * Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.2.0 or later.
 * It's crucial for you to understand the process of creating your own tool package.
 For thorough insights and instructions, please refer to [Create and Use Tool Package](create-and-use-tool-package.md).

-## Create tool with cascading settings
+## Create tool with cascading inputs
 We will provide a hands-on tool example to showcase the implementation of cascading settings between inputs within a tool.
 The availability of "student_id" and "teacher_id" inputs is determined by the value of the "user_type" input in this tool .
 Below shows how to support this cascading setting in both tool code and tool yaml.